maryannetriggs/GA-project1-frogger/README.md

     }
 ```

-Secondly in the setInterval timers controlling the movement of the game obstacles (cars and logs) to determine if cell the obstacles were moving into would create a win/lose condition.
+**Secondly** in the setInterval timers controlling the movement of the car and log game obstacles to determine if cell the obstacles were moving into would create a win/lose condition.

+1. If there weren't any child elements this meant the game obstacle was moving into a Frogger free cell and the game continues.
+- If there was a child element the obstacle was moving into the same cell as Frogger and the game is over.

 ```js
 // Logic for movement of slow obstacles and their collision with Frogger